Storytelling System: History

-Storyteller System

 While on the road to Gen Con '90, Mark Rein-Hagen came upon the idea of a new game design that would become Vampire: The Masquerade.
 Tom Dowd, co-designer for Shadowrun, worked with Rein-Hagen to adapt the core mechanics from his previous game success to use d10 instead of d6 for calculating probability.

 Over the next few years, several games were published under this rule set.
-The World of Darkness games exclusively used this ruleset, as did Street Fighter: The Storytelling Game (1995), Trinity (1999), and Exalted (2001).
+The World of Darkness games exclusively used this ruleset, as did Street Fighter: The Storytelling Game (1995), Trinity (1997), and Exalted (2001).

-Storytelling System

 The Storyteller System was discontinued in 2003 after completing the metaplot building up since Vampire: The Masquerade.
 It was replaced by the Storytelling System, a more streamlined rule set.
 The Storytelling System premiered in The World of Darkness in 2004.

 Character creation

 Storytelling System characters are built with character points that represent a Dot on their character sheets.
 Each Dot represents a ten-sided die (d10).
 The more Dots in an Attribute or Skill, the better the character is at those abilities.
-A set of dice representing the Dots in an Attribute or Skill forms a Dice Pool that the character uses to see if he/she succeeds or fails at specific tasks.
+A set of dice representing the Dots in an Attribute or Skill forms a Dice Pool that the character uses to see if they succeed or fail at specific tasks.

-Attributes

 Characters have nine Attributes in three groups: Mental, Physical, and Social.
 In the Storytelling System, Attributes are also divided into three use-based categories: Power (the ability to alter one's environment), Finesse (the ability to use power efficiently), and Resilience (the ability to cope with power being exercised upon one's self).

 All Attributes are rated on a scale from one to five dots.
 Two dots represents an average capacity in that attribute, while five displays the peak of human ability.
 Attributes generally cannot have a rank of zero within the Storytelling System.

-Abilities and skills

-Characters have a wide array of Skills (Storytelling) or Abilities (Storyteller) to choose from that represent specialized areas of knowledge.
+Characters have a wide array of Skills to choose from that represent specialized areas of knowledge.
 Like Attributes, each Ability / Skill has up to five dots to represent a character's abilities.
 Unlike attributes, however, abilities can have no dots filled in to represent a complete lack of training and experience.

-Advantages

 Advantages in the game are such things as the character's Defense score, Health, Initiative, Morality, Size, Speed, and Willpower.
 Most of these either exist as pre-assigned values as part of character creation, or are derived from one or more of the character's Attributes or Skills.

-Virtues and Vices/Nature and Demeanor

 In the Storytelling System, each character has one Virtue and one Vice.
 A Virtue is some defining quality of a character's personality and an ideal which they struggle to aspire.
 A Vice is a basic weakness in the character's personality, and a flaw or guilty pleasure they may indulge even while knowing that there may be consequences to suffer.
 Characters can regain willpower by fulfilling their Virtue or Vice.